perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 which reporters are writing about the incident, and what discussion threads are out there.
-Some people in various discussion threads were obviously just there for the lulz, while others had good or actionable details (which often means they are on the inside of the sitution).
+Some people in various discussion threads were obviously just there for the lulz, while others had good or actionable details (which often means they are on the inside of the situation).
 Again, we used the green / amber / red categories.

 This isn't my first rodeo, and I stepped into